websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 ## Content Audit Tool

 This tool is the graphical area at the top of the Content Dashboard page.
-The chart in this area represents the total number of assets for the combination of categories in the global Vocabularies you select.
+The chart represents the total number of assets for the combination of categories in the global Vocabularies you select.
 This chart takes into account:

 - Web content articles exclusively, across all Sites and Asset Libraries.
-- Content you have access.
+- Content you can access.
 - The existing [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
 - A maximum of two global Vocabularies (for the *x* and *y* axes.)